 - While the 30-year ENC trend line shows all-cause mortality rates are increasing and diverging from RNC and NC trends, the 10-year trend line shows that all three trends have been decreasing.
-The ENC all-cause mortality rates are still diverging slightly from RNC and NC 10-year trends. - The age-adjusted, all-cause mortality rates are decreasing for all four 30-year trends with ENC remaining above the rest.
-The 10-year trends suggest convergence of ENC with RNC and NC in the future. - The non-White male mortality rate remains higher than other demographic groups, although convergence in the future is suggested. - The non-White mortality rate remains 20% higher than Whites in 2008 but the 10-year trends suggest convergence in the future, as both are decreasing. - The 10-year trend for racial disparity shows a 28% decrease in a moderately reliable trend.
+The ENC all-cause mortality rates are still diverging slightly from RNC and NC 10year trends. - The age-adjusted, all-cause mortality rates are decreasing for all four 30-year trends, with ENC remaining above the rest.
+The 10-year trends suggest convergence of ENC and RNC and NC in the future. - The non-White male mortality rate remains higher than other demographic groups, although convergence in the future is suggested. - The non-White mortality rate remains 19% higher than the White rate in 2009 but the 10-year trends suggest convergence in the future, as both are decreasing.

+• The 10-year trend for racial disparity shows a 31% decrease in a moderately reliable trend.